Text Size

 Luke 16 clarifies the gospel by showing that kingdom proclamation does not remove accountability before God.
 Jesus exposes money’s mastery, religious self-justification, neglect of the poor, and refusal to hear Scripture.
 The gospel calls sinners away from serving wealth and into faithful service to God.
 It also warns that eternal destiny is not decided by earthly status, comfort, or religious ancestry.

-The rich man’s appeal to Abraham cannot rescue Him after a life that ignored Moses and the Prophets.
-The chapter points forward to the sobering reality that even resurrection testimony will be resisted by hardened unbelief, anticipating the rejection of Jesus Himself by those unwilling to hear God’s Word.
+The rich man’s appeal to Abraham cannot rescue him after a life that ignored Moses and the Prophets.
+The chapter points forward to the sobering reality that even resurrection testimony will be resisted by hardened unbelief, anticipating the rejection of Jesus himself by those unwilling to hear God’s Word.
 The good news must therefore be received now, with repentance, faith, mercy, and undivided allegiance to God.

 Formation Aim